The Bankrate promise

 A robo-advisor is really just a fancy term for a financial advisor that automates the process of investing and financial planning.
 A robo-advisor uses the planning tools that a human advisor would use and crafts a portfolio based on your risk tolerance and when you need the money.

-But a robo-advisor does things that would be tedious, expensive or impossible for a human advisor to do.
+But a robo-advisor also does things that would be tedious, expensive or impossible for a human advisor to do.
 For example, robos automate the process of tax-loss harvesting so that you’re maximizing any taxable losses, even on a daily basis.
 It can also rebalance portfolios so your asset allocation stays on track.
 Other robos may provide further services, such as advanced goal planning, including making your investments more conservative as you near your goal.

 Like a good human advisor, a robo-advisor tailors your investments to your needs.
 If you have a long-term goal such as retirement, the robo-advisor will tend to pick aggressive investments such as stock funds, which have a track record of high returns.
 If you have a short-term goal, the robo would likely select more conservative investments, such as bond funds or even cash.